Yagan: Legacy

 In the Australian Dictionary of Biography, Reece wrote that Yagan "was not the brutal, indiscriminate killer most settlers thought him to be", but sought to enforce the Noongar system of retributive justice "as the only basis for a resolution of conflict between Noongars and colonists".
-Yagan was a lone actor in this regard:Yagan cannot properly be described as a ‘resistance leader’ when the Noongars offered no organised and sustained opposition to the settlers.
-He was more of a maverick, a bold and courageous warrior whose actions on behalf of his people and their rights made him notorious.The repatriation of Yagan's head increased the Aboriginal leader's notability.
+Yagan was a lone actor in this regard:

+The repatriation of Yagan's head increased the Aboriginal leader's notability.
 He is considered a famous historical figure throughout Australia, with material about him appearing in such publications as the Australian Dictionary of Biography, and Western Australia's school curriculum.
 He is of greatest significance to the Noongar people, for whom he is "a revered, cherished and heroic individual ... patriot and visionary hero of WA's South-West".
 The return of his head was likened by some Indigenous Australians to the November 1993 ceremonial repatriation from Gallipoli of Australia's unknown soldier.

 The former Upper Swan Bridge, which carries the Great Northern Highway over the Swan River at Belhus, was renamed the Yagan Bridge in 2010.

 An open plaza in the Perth central business district, constructed as part of the Perth City Link urban renewal project, was named Yagan Square.
-Featuring the 9 m statue "Wirin", the plaza, located adjacent to the Horseshoe Bridge, was opened on 3 March 2018.
+Featuring the 9 m statue Wirin, the plaza, located adjacent to the Horseshoe Bridge, was opened on 3 March 2018.